BeepBoopBit/mini-project-1/mini-project-2/README.md

 Contains all the library-related classes such as:
 * Cache
   * An Implementation for fast searching using hashmap.
-This is used to cache words in the books for faster searching.
+This is used to cacheServiceImpl words in the books for faster searching.
 * Library
   * The Main Library file to run.
 It abstracts the Library Management System for easier use of other programs.
 It handles the menu for the Library
 * Library Management System